-The Commission does not believe this statement is incompatible with its decision in this case.
+Note the Court's use of the word "allow."
+This statement is perfectly compatible with the Commission's decision in this case.
 Without question, under SDCL 49-34A-56, the Commission may allow a utility outside an assigned area to serve a new large load customer - provided the requirements of the statute are met.
 There is also no question that the same standard applies to all such customers and utilities.
 MDU has the same rights under the statute as any other utility.